Josh Naylor Player Props: Guardians vs. Red Sox

-The Cleveland Guardians, including Josh Naylor (.487 on-base percentage in past 10 games, 172 points above season-long percentage), battle starting pitcher Kutter Crawford and the Boston Red Sox at Progressive Field, Wednesday at 7:10 PM ET.
+Josh Naylor -- hitting .471 in his past 10 games -- will be in action for the Cleveland Guardians against the Boston Red Sox, with Matt Dermody on the mound, on June 8 at 7:10 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Red Sox.
+In his last game, he racked up three hits (going 3-for-4 with a double and an RBI) against the Red Sox.

 Josh Naylor Game Info & Props vs. the Red Sox